 Mr. Williams has been a Director of the Company since November 2013 and Chairman of the Board since May 2014.
 Mr. Williams has served as the Company's Chief Executive Officer since February 2014 and as the Company's President since December 2012.
 Mr. Williams served as the Company's Chief Operating Officer from December 2012 until February 2014.
-Mr. Williams previously served as the Company's Executive Vice President from February 2009 and as the Company's Senior Vice President and Chief Financial Officer from March 2005, until December 2012.
+Mr. Williams previously served as the Company's Executive Vice President from February 2009 and as the Company's Senior Vice President and Chief Financial Officer from March 2005 until December 2012.
 He served as Varco's Vice President and Chief Financial Officer from January 2003 until its merger with the Company on March 11, 2005.
 From May 2002 until January 2003, Mr. Williams served as Varco's Vice President Finance and Corporate Development.
-From February 2001 until May 2002, and from February 1997 until February 2000, he served as Varco's Vice President-Corporate Development.
-Mr. Williams serves as a director of Benchmark Electronics, Inc., a company engaged in providing electronic manufacturing services in the United States and internationally.
+From February 2001 until May 2002, and from February 1997 until February 2000, he served as Varco's VP-Corporate Development.